Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Dynamics in real time and space

 \section{Dynamics in real time and space}

-In this section we consider real space and equal time correlations for the photodoped Hubbard ladder.
-We examine local observables (the energy density, magnetization, and doublon/holon density) and the spatial correlation functions for spin and charge.
+{ In this section we use finite and infinite MPS methods to compute equal time correlations during and after pumping, using the model described in Section~\ref{sec:model}.
+We examine local observables (the energy density, magnetization, and doublon/holon density) and the spatial correlation functions for spin and charge in real space.
+The response in energy and momentum space, taking into account the finite lifetime of the probe pulse, will be considered in Section~\ref{sec:dsf}.}